 How to get your vehicle inspected in New York

 Vehicle inspections can be carried out by any DMV licensed inspection station.
-Licensed stations display a yellow and black sign that reads “Official Inspection Station”.
+Licensed stations display a yellow and black sign that reads “Official Inspection Station.”
 Motorcycle inspection stations display a blue and orange sign.

-You can locate a licensed inspection station near you through the New York DMV’s web site and by entering your ZIP code or the county you live in.
+You can locate a licensed inspection station near you through the New York DMV’s website and by entering your ZIP code or the county you live in.
 Your preferred garage or mechanic may not always be licensed to carry out inspections, but they may be able to ensure your vehicle is in the right condition to pass the final official inspection.

 How long does a car inspection take in New York?

-A full NYS car inspection can take anywhere from 30 minutes to several hours to complete.
+A full New York state car inspection can take anywhere from 30 minutes to several hours to complete.
 If there are no major issues the inspection will usually take much less time.
-Factors such as the vehicle’s condition, the complexity of required tests, and the workload at the inspection station can impact the overall duration of the inspection process.

 What if your vehicle fails inspection?